rdkcentral/rdk-halif-device_settings/docs/pages/halSpec.md

 ## Initialization and Startup

-Initialization is expected to be done from ds manger using Device::Manager::Initialize call.
+Initialization for each device peripheral HAL interface is expected to be done from ds manger using Device::Manager::Initialize call.

 ## Threading Model